EECS 493: User Interface Development

 Final Project

 The scale of the project will be what 4 people working for a semester can accomplish.
-See Exemplary Project Videos from Fall 2022 for some awesome past projects.
+Check out Exemplary Final Projects from past semesters.

 You will choose your own team members.
 You will choose your own projects, but they will be based in a small set of themes (e.g., help people go outside, explore the world, and social with friends) that we pick.